angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 to try to hit a counterspell if they draw one.
 However, they draw and play Dack, and Dack me.
 I draw Therapy and AoI, and discard Therapy and the extra Doomsday.
 I untap, draw Lab Man, play AoI exiling LED and Probe, and crack LED for UUU discarding Lab Man.
-Bauble puts Lab Man on the bottom of my emty library so I draw it, cast it, and use Probe from exile to draw for the win.
+Bauble puts Lab Man on the bottom of my empty library so I draw it, cast it, and use Probe from exile to draw for the win.
 Miss me with that Dack shit.